syncom/rop-on-arm-rpi3-tutorial/README.md

 # Tutorial: ARM (A32) Linux Buffer Overflow Exploit with Raspberry Pi 3

+*Before automating a process, one needs to know how to do it manually.*

 Ben Lynn has written an excellent tutorial about how to exploit a stack-based buffer overflow vulnerability on 64-bit Linux in his blog post [Return-oriented programming on 64-bit